Lucyjpjones/lj-fscr/testing.md

 - [x] Each product card directs the user to the product detail page displaying the correct information
 - [x] Clicking the increment and decrement on the quantity selector changes the value as expected
+- [x] User can not decrement below 0 or increment above 99
+- [x] User can not type in a value out of the range 1-99
 - [x] Selecting a value from the size selector dropdown updates the field correctly
 - [x] Product is added to the bag successfully after clicking 'add to bag'
 - [x] If product is already in bag, quantity is incremented and product is not duplicated